-Gali Yahav Attias has served as our Chief of Staff since December 2021 and commencing May 2022, as Vice President Corporate Resources.
+Gali Yahav Attias has served as our Chief of Staff since December 2021, commencing May 2022, as our Chief of Staff and Vice President Corporate Resources and commencing April 2024 as our Chief of Corporate Resources.
 Ms. Yahav Attias first joined our company as project manager in August 2021.
 From 2007 to 2021, Ms. Yahav Attias served as the Executive Administrator as well as Secretary of the Board and the external audit committee and compliance officer of the Hadassah Medical and University Center.
 From 2014 to 2017, Ms. Yahav Attias also served as the executive liaison of the government recovery agreement implementation in Hadassah Medical Center.
 Ms. Yahav Attias holds a B.A. degree in Social Sciences and Humanities from the Open University of Ra'anana, Israel.